-Michael Christopher Brown: I always made a living from photojournalism but ultimately it was too rigid in structure to allow for much growth.
+Michael Christopher Brown: I always made a living from photojournalism, but ultimately it was too rigid in structure to allow for much growth.
 I never identified with photojournalism and was always more inspired by street or documentary photographers.
-Then, a few years ago, I found that I could express things better while writing than taking pictures, and through the writing realised the photography lacked definition.
-I entered a transition that continues to this day, aiming to use photography more as an individual, a citizen, than just a photographer working to illustrate or report something.
+Then, a few years ago, I found that I could express things better while writing than taking pictures, and through the writing realized the photography lacked definition.
+I entered a transition that continues to this day, aiming to use photography more as an individual, a citizen, than as just a photographer working to illustrate or report something.
 It was a big shift, from solely documenting the outward to documenting and analysing the outward and inward.

 How did your career as a photographer begin?

 The photojournalism career really took off after I was given an internship at National Geographic magazine.
 Partially thanks to those jobs at NG, I was able to begin getting consistent work soon after moving to New York City in the winter of 2006.